ArduPilot/ardupilot_wiki/common/source/docs/common-choosing-a-ground-station.rst

 SidePilot
 ---------

 ArduPilot compatible GCS that runs on iPhone/iPad.
-Also supports PX4 and 3DR Solo.

 See website for how-to on how connect it to your autopilot